forj-oss/docs/user/kits/redstone.rst

 Adding a new project
 ********************

-In the "A la OpenStack" blueprint, projects are managed by code, exactly like the OpenStack infrastructure project.
+In the Redstone blueprint, projects are managed by code, exactly like the OpenStack infrastructure project.
 This code, which sits in the forj-config Gerrit repository describes a project and is used to provision the entire chain associated to a project (Gerrit, Jenkins, Zuul).

 With Maestro User Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~